alexisxz/user-authentication/readme.md

 # user-authentication
+Creating a micro-service authenticator with node, tsc and express using the methods:
+ - GET /users
+ - GET /users/:uuid
+ - POST /users
+ - PUT /users/:uuid
+ - DELETE /users/:uuid

-## building the project
+## building the project with node and tsc

-2 - Instale as dependeências

     $ git init
     $ npm init
     $ mkdir dist